bootdotdev/blog/content/golang/golang-for-loop.md

 }
 ```

-This can be a useful pattern when you want something like a [do-while, or an immediate first tick from a ticker.](/golang/range-over-ticker-in-go-with-immediate-first-tick/)
+This can be a useful pattern when you want something like a [do-while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while), or an [immediate first tick from a ticker.](/golang/range-over-ticker-in-go-with-immediate-first-tick/)

 ## #5 Infinite loop

-Infinite loops are useful within goroutines when you have a worker or process that should continue perpetually.
+Infinite loops are useful when you have a worker or process that need to run forever, like a [web crawler](https://boot.dev/build/link-analyzer).

 ```go
 sum := 0